rwlpf/Resources/Power BI Embedded With Power Pages/Power BI Embedded with Power Pages.md

 ---

-Enable RLS with Power Pages
+Enable RLS with Power Pages</br>
 https://learn.microsoft.com/en-us/power-pages/guidance/how-to-power-bi-embedded

 ---

-Check this method before using. https://inventcrm.wordpress.com/2025/07/12/step-by-step-guide-embed-copilot-enabled-power-bi-reports-into-power-pages-for-ai-driven-insights/
+Check this method before using (not sure it is detailed enough to be a solution). </br>
+https://inventcrm.wordpress.com/2025/07/12/step-by-step-guide-embed-copilot-enabled-power-bi-reports-into-power-pages-for-ai-driven-insights/

 ---